awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/overview.md

 application’s throughput up to 10X for the same budget.

-This lab will walk you through creating an EC2 Launch Template, and then using this Launch Template to launch EC2 Spot Instances the following 3
+This lab will walk you through creating an EC2 Launch Template, and then using this Launch Template to launch EC2 Spot Instances the following 4
-ways: the EC2 RunInstances API, EC2 Spot Fleet, and Amazon EC2 Auto Scaling.
+ways: Amazon EC2 Auto Scaling, the EC2 RunInstances API, EC2 Spot Fleet, and EC2 Fleet.

 ## Pre-Requisites